yankovski/slate/source/index.html.md

 external_id | The id of the `section` limit | results per page to return (best to keep low, but limits vary between providers page | This is an optional page token (not page number).
-See `next_page`/`prev_page` in the results *playlist_owner_id is only required when retrieving spotify playlist tracks.
+See `next_page`/`prev_page` in the results *playlist_owner_id | This additional param is only required when retrieving spotify playlist tracks.
 **The SC API doesn't always return some or all playlist items.
 At times these are protected by the users.

 # Artist Details (Unified Artists)